kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-Go back to `tableView(_:editActionsForRowAtIndexPath:)` and add the following code after the `guard` block:
+Return to `tableView(_:editActionsForRowAtIndexPath:)` and add the following code after the `guard` block:

 ```swift
 let friend = self.friendsList[indexPath.row]
 self.saveFriendToContacts(friend)
 ```

-Here, you pass the friend that the user wants to add into the method you created to save a friend.
+Here you pass the friend to add into your save method.

-Before you run the app, go into the simulator and select **iOS Simulator/Reset Content and Settings...**.
+Since you've already granted permission for this app, you'll need to reset the simulator to force the app to prompt for permissions again.
+This way, you can test all possible permission situations in your app.
+Select **iOS Simulator/Reset Content and Settings...** as shown below:

 ![bordered width=35%](/images/17-ResetTheSimulator.png)

-Because you reset the simulator, the app will ask you for permission to access your contacts again.
-This is helpful to test all possible situations in your app.

-Run the app, slide left on any contact, and choose **OK** to give the app permission to access your contacts.
-When you do, the app will show a confirmation that the contact was added:
+Build and run your app; slide left on any contact and tap **OK** when prompted for permission.
+The app should show the following confirmation:

 ![width=32%](/images/18-ContactSaved.png)

-Still in the simulator, press **Command-Shift-H** and open the Contacts app (it might be hidden in a folder).
-Your friend is now added to your contacts!
+Now press **Command-Shift-H** in the simulator and open the Contacts app.
+You'll see your friend appear in your contact list:

 ![iphone](/images/19-RayIsInMyContacts.png)

+Sharp-eyed readers will note you can add the same contact multiple times.
+You'll add some code to prevent against that.

 ### Check if Contact Exists

-In your current implementation, you are able to add the same contact multiple times.
-Your users don't want to accidentally do that.

 Add the following to the top of `saveFriendToContacts(_:)`: